Why are autistic children sensitive to noise?

 Another study showed that noise negatively affected cognitive performance and autonomic regulation in autistic adolescents, especially during more difficult tasks.
 (PMC)

-Why do children with autism struggle more in noisy environments?
+Why do autistic children struggle more in noisy environments?

 This creates several challenges: